Negotiating the Structure of Your Deal: The Key Legal Points to Know When Selling a NJ Business

 - How your sale is structured.
 The big issue here is whether you sell your business as an entity or you sell its assets.
 Depending on which route you and the buyer agree to, there can be widely different tax consequences.

-- Whether the sale price is paid in one lump sum or is spread over a number of years.
+- Whether the sale price is paid in one lump sum or is spread over several years.
 If you receive full payment when you sell your business, your gain will be taxed all at once on your next tax return.
 By contrast, if you sell your business on an installment payment basis, your immediate tax liability will be limited, because you’ll only receive a portion of the sale price during the current tax year and will be taxed now only on that portion.
 You’ll pay tax on future installments in later years as payments are received.

 - Capital gains vs. ordinary income.
 When you sell your business through an asset sale (as opposed to an entity sale), you’ll need to allocate the sale price among the different categories of assets established by the IRS.
 How you allocate the sale price can have a major effect on your tax liability.